linode/docs/docs/networking/dns/dns-manager.md

 ### Adding

 When you first create a domain zone, you'll need to add some DNS records.

-Here's how:
+{: .note}
+>
+>You will not be able to add any DNS records if you do not have any Linodes.

 1. Select a domain zone from within your DNS Manager.